laminlabs/lamindb/docs/organize.md

 ### Auto-annotating based on parsed metadata

-When you work with structured data formats like `DataFrame`, `AnnData`, or similar, it often makes sense to validate their content.
+When you work with structured data formats like `DataFrame` or `AnnData`, it often makes sense to validate their content.
 During validation, the parsed content is automatically used for annotation.
 This behavior is triggered if you pass a {class}`~lamindb.Schema` to {class}`~lamindb.Artifact`.

 ```python
 # validate columns in the dataframe and map them on features, auto-annotate with parsed metadata